open2b/scriggo/test/compare/README.md

 A test consists in a text file containing source code, which can be put everywhere inside the directory `sources`.
 Source code must specify a _testing mode_.
 See the section **Testing modes** for more informations.

+**Warning**: when a new test is added or an existing one is modified, pay attention to not run formatting tools (as `go fmt`) on tests.
+Some of them test some special syntaxes that are changed by such tools.

 # Testing modes

 A testing mode can be specified using a comment at the first non-empty line of the test file.